-Sometimes our course of action isn’t working…and sometimes we don’t know what to do or how to do…and those are the kind of times that I ask- Is it time to call in an expert?
+After numerous frustrating failures sometimes it dawns on us that our course of action isn’t working.
+We never want to fail; sometimes, we don’t know what to do or how to do.
+Maybe it should’ve dawned on me sooner, but then I finally ask- Is it time to call in an expert?

 I sincerely appreciate counselors, coaches and mentors.
 Each of these categories of experts have enriched my life.
 But, let me explain what I mean with a story.